Wensley Bundel

-Wensley Rinaldo Bundel is a former Surinamese football manager and player who last managed S.V.
-Transvaal in the Surinamese Hoofdklasse.
+Wensley Rinaldo Bundel (26 June 1948 – 2 June 2024) was a Surinamese football manager and player.

-As a player, he played in the Hoofdklasse for S.V.
-Transvaal, and for the Suriname national team, helping Transvaal to five National titles, and two CONCACAF Champions Cups, during one of the clubs' most successful periods.
-He has also managed H.O.B.
-(House Of Billiards), Transvaal and the Suriname national team during the span of his career.
+As a player, he played in the Hoofdklasse for Transvaal, and for the Suriname national team, helping Transvaal to five national titles, and two CONCACAF Champions Cups, during one of the club's most successful periods.
+He also managed House Of Billiards, Transvaal and the Suriname national team during the span of his career.

 He is considered one of the best defensive midfielders in the history of the sport in Suriname, having also helped Suriname to win the CFU Championship in 1978.